ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 Setting `cql:query_plan_branch=1` selects the second branch.
 Providing `cql:query_plan_branch=2` instead would yield the `ELSE` clause `SELECT 30 b`. `cql:query_plan_branch=0` would yield `SELECT 10 b`, which is the same as the default behaviour.

-## Appendix 1: Command Line Options
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
+## Appendix 1: Command Line Options

 CQL has a variety of command line (CLI) options but many of them are only interesting for cql development.
 Nonetheless this is a comprehensive list:

-* note CQL is often used after the c pre-processor is run so this kind of invocation is typical:
+>NOTE: CQL is often used after the c pre-processor is run so this kind of invocation is typical:

 ```
 cc -E -x c foo.sql | cql [args]